g00dnatur3/http-rest-client/README.md

 	    System.out.println("Location header is: " + header.value());
 	}

-Executing a POST Request on a list of object
+Execute a POST Request on a list of object
 ----------------------------------------------

 	String url = ...